7thLucas/full-app-6a2a9-778a3-4662/_doc/product-overview.md

-# Product Overview — AI Audit & Compliance Management Platform
+# Product Overview — Audra (AI Audit & Compliance Management Platform)

 > Single source of truth for the product.
-Working title; final app name to be
+App name confirmed: **Audra**.
+All slides
-> confirmed during onboarding.
-All slides and app behavior must stay coherent with
+> and app behavior must stay coherent with this document.
-> this document.

 ## What it is